Computing the ideal class monoid of an order: Orders

 From now on $R$ will be an order in $K$.
 A finitely generated sub-$R$-module $I$ of $K$ is called a \emph{fractional $R$-ideal} if $I\otimes_\Z \Q=K$.
 Such an $I$ is a finitely generated free $\Z$-module of the same rank as $R$, and so we can find $x_1,\ldots, x_n \in K$, where $n=\sum_{i=1}^r[K_i:\Q]$, such that

 In particular, if $I\subseteq R$ then the quotient $R/I$ is finite.
 We denote by $\cI(R)$ the set of all fractional ideals of $R$.
-Observe that for every fractional $R$-ideal $I$, there exists a non-zero divisor $x\in K$ such that $xI$ is an ideal of $R$.
-Moreover, every ideal of $R$ containing a non-zero divisor is a fractional $R$-ideal.
+Observe that for every fractional $R$-ideal $I$, there exists a non-zero-divisor $x\in K$ such that $xI$ is an ideal of $R$.
+Moreover, every ideal of $R$ containing a non-zero-divisor is a fractional $R$-ideal.
 The fractional $R$-ideals that are rings are called \emph{over-orders} of $R$.
 Since $\cO_K$ and $R$ have the same rank as free abelian groups, the quotient $\cO_K/R$ is finite and thus there are only finitely many over-orders of $R$.

 Given two fractional $R$-ideals $I$ and $J$, the product $IJ$, the sum $I+J$, the intersection $I\cap J$, and the ideal quotient